What is emulsifier in food?

 Another emulsifier used in peanut butter is lecithin.
 It's a natural substance found in both plant and animal tissue; but it is usually extracted using high temperatures and a solvent such as hexane.

-Lecithin in fact is an important nutritional substance being the main source of choline, a lipid so important it really should be listed amongst the B vitamins.
+Lecithin in fact is an important nutritional substance being the main source of choline, a lipid so significant it really should be listed amongst the B vitamins.
 But like many vegetable oils, once heated and solvent-extracted it becomes a totally different beast.

 The NutriNet-Santé study